If You Were Injured On The Job in Kentucky, You May Be Eligible for Compensation

 - Equipment failure

 - Back & neck injuries

 - Severe burns

 - Eye injuries

 It is important to understand that the legal aspects of construction accidents and injuries are different than in other work environments and industries.
-A Kentucky injury attorney with specific experience working with construction accidents can help you understand your options for legal action, and guide you toward your best strategies for securing the compensation that you need.
+A Kentucky personal injury attorney with specific experience working with construction accidents can help you understand your options for legal action, and guide you toward your best strategies for securing the compensation that you need.

 Other Louisville Workplace Accidents & On-The-Job Accidents

 While many people are familiar with the dangers of working on a construction site or around heavy machinery, fewer people know that workplace accidents can happen anywhere.
 In fact, it is extremely common for workers to be injured, even when working sedentary jobs in traditional offices.
 Some common workplace accidents and health conditions include:

 - Traffic accidents